Booosty

 Sketches

-Having brainstormed ideas together, I started sketching out initial ideas for Desktop as users said they look for mentors while working behind the desk.
-These paper sketches were a quick and efficient method for visualizing the most important task of a user which is to find a mentor and book a session with them.
+After brainstorming ideas together, I began sketching initial concepts for the desktop prototype, as users mentioned they typically look for mentors while working at their desks.
+These paper sketches provided a quick and efficient way to visualize the user’s most important task: finding a mentor and booking a session.

 Task & User Flow